zama-ai/concrete-ml/docs/deep-learning/examples.md

 ## FHE constraints considerations

-The examples listed here make use of [simulation](../advanced-topics/compilation.md#fhe-simulation)) to perform evaluation over large test sets.
+The examples listed here make use of [simulation](../advanced-topics/compilation.md#fhe-simulation) to perform evaluation over large test sets.
 Since FHE execution can be slow, only a few FHE executions can be performed.
-The [correctness guarantees](../getting-started/concepts.md#cryptography-concepts) of Concrete ML ensure that accuracy measured with simulation is the same that will be obtained during FHE execution.
+The [correctness guarantees](../getting-started/concepts.md#cryptography-concepts) of Concrete ML ensure that accuracy measured with simulation is the same as that which will be obtained during FHE execution.

 Some examples constrain accumulators to 7-8 bits, which can be sufficient for simple data-sets.
 Up to 16-bit accumulators can be used, but this introduces a slowdown of 4-5x compared to 8-bit accumulators.